kerezsiz42/scanner-operator2/README.md

 ### Implementing new Logic

-We can modify the `ScannerReconciler` structure and its methods to implement our initial testing logic, explore the workings of `kubebuilder` and to get familiar with the development workflow.
-Firstly, as we will need a separate HTTP API outside the one used for metrics, we can add a `http.Server` field to the `ScannerReconciler` struct which is zero-initialized (which in this case means that it will be `nil` in the begining).
+We can modify the `ScannerReconciler` structure and its methods to implement our initial testing logic, explore the workings of `kubebuilder`, and become familiar with the development workflow.
+Firstly, since we will need a separate HTTP API outside of the one used for metrics, we can add an `http.Server` field to the `ScannerReconciler` struct, which will be zero-initialized (meaning it will be `nil` at the beginning).

 ```go
 // internal/controller/scanner_controller.go